Toshio Sakai: Biography

-In 1973 Sakai switched to the news picture editor’s position.
+In 1973, Sakai switched to the role of news picture editor.
 After the fall of Saigon in 1975, he became UPI’s photo manager in Seoul.
-In 1977 he became an independent freelance photographer, publishing in Newsweek, the Times and other important international publications.
+In 1977, he became an independent freelance photographer, contributing to publications such as Newsweek, the Times, and other significant international publications.
 In 1986 he covered the overthrow of Ferdinand Marcos in the Philippines and riots at the Tiananmen Square in 1989.

-In 1968 he received the Pulitzer Prize for Feature Photography for his photo "Dreams of Better Times" taken on June 17, 1967, during the Vietnam War.
+In 1968, he received the Pulitzer Prize for Feature Photography for his photo "Dreams of Better Times" taken on June 17, 1967, during the Vietnam War.
 He was the first person to receive that award.
 The photo showed an American soldier asleep on a pile of sandbags under a heavy monsoon rain, while his comrade was standing guard.
 Their troop located at the Landing Zone Rufe in 36 miles northeast Of Phuc Vinh, they had a brief rest after sniper and mortar fire.

 UPI selected Toshio Sakai for a trip to Laos, but his appearance was considered too Japanese and good-looking and he couldn’t be disguised as a Vietnamese, that is why the crew chief “always told him to get lost”.
 In 1968 Sakai became the photo director of the Tokyo bureau of Agence France-Presse, in 1994 he founded a video film planning company.

 Sakai died from a heart attack at the age of 59.